 - Leggings must be Navy Blue, Gray, or White – and must be solid in color.

 - Shirts should be navy with a collar.
 No emblem, monogram, picture or embroidery other than St. Roch logo wear is to be on any shirt or sweater.
 Shirts must be tucked in at all times.
 T-shirts are not an acceptable part of the dress code.

 - Eighth grade students may wear eighth grade shirts at any time.

 - Sweatshirts, to be worn as part of the uniform, must be plain navy in color.
-St. Roch Catholic School logo wear, navy or white in color and purchased through St. Roch, is also acceptable.
+St. Roch Catholic School logo wear, navy in color and purchased through St. Roch, is also acceptable.
 Hooded sweatshirts are not permitted.
 Athletic spirit wear is not permitted as part of the uniform.

 - All other sweatshirts are excluded from the dress code.

 - The St. Roch uniform plaid is the “Classic Navy Plaid” available online through Lands End and also at Sears.Dress pants, shorts, skirts, skorts, and jumpers must be khaki in color.
 Plaid skirt/jumper will also be accepted.